 Spencer Kelly presents BBC2’s flagship technology programme Click and, shown in over 200 countries via BBC World News, it allows viewers to watch him indulge his passion for science and technology.

 Spencer is a respected broadcaster and journalist with more than twenty years experience in radio and television.
 Alongside Click, he is a regular guest on BBC Radio 5 Live and Radio 2's Steve Wright in The Afternoon.

 Spencer has interviewed many big names in the world of entertainment and technology, including film director James Cameron, Microsoft bosses Bill Gates and Steve Ballmer, and legends Sir David Attenborough, Phil Collins and the Bee Gees.
 He has also been invited to meet the Queen at Buckingham Palace.

-But at the age of 18, another love interest arrived on the scene.
-He became involved with Cambridge University Radio, presenting programmes and also running the station during his final year.
+However, at the age of 18, another love interest arrived on the scene, and Spencer became involved with Cambridge University Radio, presenting programmes and also running the station during his final year.
 Radio was too much of a tempting mistress, and after graduation, he parked the computing for a while, first setting up a charity radio station for the city, and then getting in with a similar project nearer home.

-During his career Spencer Kelly has reported from some far-flung countries across the globe on a range of technology issues – from the latest mobile internet devices in Japan and the crazy walking robots of South Korea, to the life-changing impact of just one computer on an Indian Village, and one SIM card on the slums of Johannesburg.
+During his career, Spencer Kelly has reported from some far-flung countries across the globe on a range of technology issues – from the latest mobile internet devices in Japan and the crazy walking robots of South Korea, to the life-changing impact of just one computer on an Indian Village, and one SIM card on the slums of Johannesburg.

-Spencer has also pursued some controversial investigations including exposing security loopholes in Facebook, and giving the first television demonstration of a botnet - showing the power available to hacker who take control of a network of infected PCs.
+Spencer Kelly has also pursued some controversial investigations including exposing security loopholes in Facebook, and giving the first television demonstration of a botnet - showing the power available to hacker who take control of a network of infected PCs.